 My work in philosophy and poetry has been published in various journals located in Canada and in the UK, such as Oxford Public Philosophy, The Initial Journal, and The SoPhiA Review.
 I have also presented at many conferences in Canada as well as in the U.S.

-I’m also part-time course instructor in philosophy at the Institut de tourisme et d’hôtellerie du Québec (ITHQ), as part of their CEGEP curriculum, this Fall 2024 term.
+I’m also part-time course instructor in philosophy at the Institut de tourisme et d’hôtellerie du Québec (ITHQ), as part of their CEGEP curriculum, this 2024-2025 academic year and I will be course instructor at Université de Montréal for Winter 2025.

 You can read my CV here.
 You can also follow me on Academia.edu and PhilPeople!
 Feel free to send me an email at emmanuel.cuisinier[at]umontreal[dot]ca.